Pay Off Your Credit Card Debt

 Pay the Smallest Debt First (Snowball Method)

-The debt snowball method, which aims to attack smaller balanced credit cards first and then applying that payment to the next card in line, is a preferred method of repayment for individuals managing their credit card debt on their own.
-The snowball method, while potentially a bit more expensive than the alternate debt avalanche method (attacks the higher interest rate accounts first) provides the extremely important component of motivation for paying off credit cards.
+One of the best ways to pay off credit card debt is by using the snowball method, which aims to attack smaller balanced credit cards first and then apply that payment to the next card in line, is a preferred method of repayment for individuals managing their credit card debt on their own.
+The snowball method, while potentially a bit more expensive than the alternate debt avalanche method (attacks the higher interest rate accounts first) provides an extremely important component of motivation for paying off credit cards.

 Psychologically it can be quite important to see progress when we embark on such a challenging mission as paying off credit cards.
 Smaller rewards like knocking the first card off the list can provide an excellent charge of positive energy and the motivation to keep pressing on.

 Debt management plans, such as the program that Money Fit offers through the organization’s nonprofit credit counseling services, tend to mix strategies and often attack the higher interest rate payments first.
 However, the individual relying on the debt management plan is oftentimes more concerned that the balances are going down overall and not as in need of seeing individual account progress as those who are repaying on their own may need.

 Micro-Payments Matter - Mix in the Snowflake Method with the Snowball Method if Possible

 For the snowball method to take off and wipe out debt at a quicker pace we recommend blending it with what has been coined as the snowflake method.
 It’s not an alternative to the snowball method because it still is contingent upon attacking the smallest balance first until it is wiped out.